 Q: I am selling my home.
 Will SONYMA allow the purchaser to assume my existing mortgage?

 No. SONYMA does not permit assumptions.
-However, the purchaser of the property may qualify for a new SONYMA mortgage loan if he/she is eligible.
+However, the purchaser of the property may qualify for a new SONYMA mortgage loan if he, she or they is eligible.